FACULTY RESEARCH GRANT

 The deadline for sending entries is 5 pm EST on November 1, 2017 (a bit earlier than last year).

 Entries not prepared in this manner may not be considered for review.
 You will receive an email confirmation of the receipt of your entry and its eligibility.
 The reviewers reserve the right to make no award.
-Accepted proposals and executive summaries of completed projects will be posted to this website.

 Sample Grant Proposals: